Pyramidal alkene: Examples

 A reaction of the diiodide 5.1 in Figure 5 with sodium amalgam in the presence of ethylenebis(triphenylphosphine)platinum(0) does not give the intermediate alkene 5.2 but the platinum stabilized 5.3.
 The sigma bond in this compound is destroyed in reaction with ethanol.

 Isobenzvalene (tricyclo[3.1.0.0^{2,6}]hex-1(6)-ene), an isomer of benzene, has been synthesized and trapped by a Diels–Alder reaction with anthracene.

 Dodecahedrane dehydrogenates to C20 fullerene, as well as a variety of partially-unsaturated clusters.
 The latter are thermodynamically quite stable despite extremely pyramidalized alkenes (φ ≈ 40°).

+In 2024, Neil Garg and Kendall Houk reported a general way to make pyramidalized anti-Bredt olefins, violating Bredt's Rule, and later described chemistry of cubene and quadricyclene.
+They introduced the term "hyperpyramidalized" to describe the severe pyramidalization of cubene and quadricyclene carbons and showed correlations between pyramidalization and non-integer bond orders.